Tex Winter: NBA

-Winter was hired by Pete Newell as head coach of the Houston Rockets for two seasons, 1971-1973, posting a 51–78 record.
+Winter was hired by Pete Newell as head coach of the Houston Rockets for two seasons, 1971 to 1973, posting a 51–78 record.
 Winter replaced his old USC teammate, Alex Hannum.
-He was fired and replaced by assistant coach Johnny Egan on January 21, 1973.
+Winter was fired and replaced by assistant coach Johnny Egan on January 21, 1973.
 The trading of Elvin Hayes to the Baltimore Bullets prior to the 1972-73 season and the Rockets' subsequent subpar performance were factors in his dismissal.